-Ian McCaw has a vision for Liberty Athletics and he has quickly worked to make that vision a reality since he was named the department's 11th Director of Athletics on Nov.
+Ian McCaw has a vision for Liberty Athletics, and he has worked quickly to make that vision a reality since being named the department's 11th director of athletics on Nov.
 28, 2016.
-His vision is for Liberty's intercollegiate athletics program is to train Champions for Christ, provide a world class student-athlete experience and achieve victory with integrity.
+His vision is for Liberty's intercollegiate athletics program to Train Champions for Christ, provide a world-class student-athlete experience, and achieve victory with integrity.

-Just three months into his time at the head of the athletics department, McCaw helped guide Liberty into the top level of intercollegiate competition.
+Less than three months into his time at the head of the athletics department, McCaw helped guide Liberty into the top level of intercollegiate competition.
 On Feb.
-16, 2017, Liberty received notification the NCAA had approved its request to enter into a two-year Football Bowl Subdivision (FBS) reclassification process.
+16, 2017, Liberty received notification that the NCAA had approved its request to enter into a two-year Football Bowl Subdivision (FBS) reclassification process.

-Liberty moved its athletics program to the NCAA Division I level in 1988 and competed at the NCAA Football Championship Subdivision (FCS) level for 28 seasons.
-Following a season as an FCS independent in 2017, McCaw will guide Liberty Athletics into its first season at the FBS level in 2018, fulfilling the vision of university founder Dr. Jerry Falwell for all of Liberty's 20 athletics programs to compete at the highest level of NCAA competition.
+Following Liberty's last season as an FCS independent in 2017, McCaw will guide the Flames into their first season at the FBS level in 2018, fulfilling the vision of university founder Dr. Jerry Falwell for Liberty's athletics programs to compete at the highest level of NCAA competition.

-Baylor's football team reached bowl games in six consecutive years for the first time in school history (2010-15) and won the Big 12 Championship in 2013 and 2014.
-In addition, Robert Griffin III became the school's first-ever Heisman Trophy winner when he was named the nation's top collegiate football player in 2011.
+Baylor's football team reached bowl games six consecutive years (2010-15) and won the Big 12 Championship in 2013 and 2014.
+In addition, the Bears' Robert Griffin III became the nation's top collegiate football player in 2011 when he was named the school's first-ever Heisman Trophy winner.

-During his final five seasons at Baylor, the Bears football and men's and women's basketball programs posted a combined 350-84 record, the best mark in the country during the five-year span.
+During his final five seasons at Baylor, the Bears' football and men's and women's basketball programs posted a combined 350-84 record, the best mark in the country during that span.

-Under McCaw's watch, student-athletes thrived in the classroom as Baylor finished first or second in the Big 12 in graduation success rate in seven of his last nine years and recorded its highest cumulative grade point average on record during 2015-16 (3.34).
+Under McCaw's watch, student-athletes thrived in the classroom as Baylor finished first or second in the Big 12 in graduation success rate in seven of his last nine years.
+Additionally, the school recorded its highest cumulative GPA in 2015-16 (3.34).

-While Baylor enjoyed extraordinary academic and athletic success under McCaw's leadership, the department made dramatic strides administratively, too.
+While Baylor enjoyed extraordinary academic and athletic success under McCaw's leadership, his department also made significant administrative strides.

 A five-year strategic plan for intercollegiate athletics, Above and Beyond, was developed and implemented inclusive of department goals and objectives.
 An outgrowth of this plan was the creation and successful completion of the Victory with Integrity and From Here We Build development campaigns.
-During his 13 years as director of athletics, Baylor Athletics raised more than $390 million toward capital projects and student-athlete scholarships.
+During his 13 years as Baylor's director of athletics, the department raised more than $390 million toward capital projects and student-athlete scholarships.

-While at Baylor, McCaw created a robust sports ministry program that included student-athlete and team mission trips and service programs, while strengthening the school's relationship with the Fellowship of Christian Athletes.
+While at Baylor, McCaw created a robust sports ministry program that included student-athlete and team mission trips and service programs, and he strengthened the school's relationship with the Fellowship of Christian Athletes.

 McCaw previously served as director of intercollegiate athletics and campus recreation at Northeastern from 1997-2002.
 During the last of his five years with the Huskies, Northeastern captured a school-record six America East Conference championships and had five teams finish among the nation's top 20.

-McCaw went to Northeastern from Tulane, where he served as senior associate athletic director for development and associate athletic director for external affairs from 1992-1997 and was Tulane's co-interim director of athletics in 1996.
+McCaw went to Northeastern from Tulane, where he served as senior associate athletic director for development and associate athletic director for external affairs from 1992-97.
+He was also Tulane's co-interim director of athletics in 1996.

-Prior to his years at Tulane, McCaw worked in a variety of athletic administrative posts at the University of Maine from 1986 to 1992 including sports information, marketing and external affairs.
+Prior to his years at Tulane, McCaw worked in a variety of athletic administrative posts at the University of Maine from 1986-92, including sports information, marketing, and external affairs.

-Recognized as a national leader in intercollegiate athletics, McCaw has served as chair of the NCAA Recruiting and Personnel Issues Cabinet and was a member of the Big 12 television and game management and officiating committees.
-He has also served on the National Association of Collegiate Directors of Athletics Executive Committee and was on the Division I-A Athletics Director Association Board of Trustees.
+Recognized as a national leader in intercollegiate athletics, McCaw has served as chair of the NCAA Recruiting and Personnel Issues Cabinet.
+He was also a member of the Big 12 Television & Game Management and Officiating Committees.
+Additionally, he served on the National Association of Collegiate Directors of Athletics Executive Committee and was on the Division I-A Athletics Director Association Board of Trustees.

-McCaw was named 2014-15 FBS NACDA Under Armour Athletic Director of the Year and was a finalist for the 2012 and 2015 Sports Business Journal Athletics Director of the Year award.
-He was named the 2012 NACDA West Region Under Armour Athletic Director of the Year and 2010 Waco Tribune Herald Central Texas Sportsman of the Year.
+McCaw was named 2014-15 FBS NACDA Under Armour Athletic Director of the Year and was a finalist for the 2012 and 2015 Sports Business Journal Athletics Director of the Year awards.
+He was named the 2012 NACDA West Region Under Armour Athletic Director of the Year and 2010 Waco Tribune-Herald Central Texas Sportsman of the Year.
 He also received the 2013 VanderZwaag Distinguished Alumnus Award from the University of Massachusetts Sport Management Program.

 McCaw earned his master's degree in sport management from Massachusetts in 1987, after receiving a bachelor's degree in sports administration at Laurentian University in Sudbury, Ontario, in 1985.

-The native of Canada and his wife, Heather, are the parents of four children: Christy, Paul, Callie and Corinne.
+McCaw and his wife, Heather, have four children: Christy, Paul, Callie, and Corinne.